TonyMarfil/f5-agility-labs-f5-in-aws-1/docs/class1/module5/lab1.rst

 .. image:: ./images/19_log-stream_expand.png
   :scale: 50%

-Copy the CLIENT_IP of a reuqest and use this CLIENT_IP in the "Filter events" search filter.
+Copy the CLIENT_IP of a request and use this CLIENT_IP in the "Filter events" search filter.
 In production you would filter search results by attributes such as CLIENT-IP to home in on relevant logs.

 .. image:: ./images/20_log-stream_filter1.png
   :scale: 50%